CWJ-K/django/README.md

 * model view template
   * model: define the data for your application and abstraction layer
   * view: the logic for your application
+    * function-based view
+    * class-based view
+      * compared with function-based view, fewer lines of code need to be used
+      * inherit Django's generic views
   * template: HTML files

 ## Structure of directories